 We’ll also account for some extras like the typical tourist attractions like museum entrance fees and tours.

 Bear in mind that we’ll be estimating the cost of a trip to Amsterdam based on research and experience, and the exact amounts may vary – especially depending on the season.
-It is also worth noting that the Netherlands uses the Euro and the exchange rate is around $1.15 USD at the time of writing.
+It is also worth noting that the Netherlands uses the Euro.
+Find out how much your money is worth today by using the up-to-date converter below.
 To make things easier, we’ll list all the prices we estimate in US Dollars.

 In the table below, there’s a basic summary of what you might expect prices in Amsterdam to be, on a daily average, when visiting for 3 days.